NSU-FA20-CSE299-2/Group05/README.md

 **Fashion Coupon Page** <br/>

 User can find coupons for fashion iteams in this page.
+There's also an ads section on the left side.
 ![alt text](https://github.com/NSU-FA20-CSE299-2/Group05/blob/main/Code/Images/fashion1.png)

 **Contact Us Page** <br/>

+Users can ask any question or give feedback using this page.
 ![alt text](https://github.com/NSU-FA20-CSE299-2/Group05/blob/main/Code/Images/contactus.png)

+## 9. Future plans with this project

+1. New portal for companies to signup and login.
+2. Companies like pathao/foodpanda etc. will have their own account in this website and they can update their regular offers.
+3. Database structure should be remodified for better performance.